1. Throw soybeans

 4. Eat ehoumaki in the right direction

 If you’re still feeling hungry from your meagre meal of soybeans, you’re in luck!
 There’s another traditional food item to get through for Setsubun – the ehoumaki.
 This long sushi roll containing seven ingredients representing the seven gods of fortune is meant to be eaten in one go (without cutting) in silence.
 But that’s not all!
 The roll must be eaten while facing the “lucky” direction, which is determined based on the zodiac symbol for the year.
-The direction for 2017 is north-north-west, so have a compass or map to hand if you need help.
+The direction for 2017 is east-north-east, so have a compass or map to hand if you need help.

 For those not into sushi, Setsubun-themed roll cakes are also available at many convenience stores, though luck granting effects may not be guaranteed.